Art in Nazi Germany: Graphic design

 The poster became an important medium for propaganda during this period.
-Combining text and bold graphics, posters were extensively deployed both in Germany and in the areas occupied.
+Combining text and bold graphics, posters were extensively deployed in both Germany and the occupied areas.
 Their typography reflected the Nazis' official ideology.
 The use of Fraktur was common in Germany until 1941, when Martin Bormann denounced the typeface as "Judenlettern" and decreed that only Roman type should be used.
 Modern sans-serif typefaces were condemned as cultural Bolshevism, although Futura continued to be used owing to its practicality.
 Imagery frequently drew on heroic realism.
 Nazi youth and the SS were depicted monumentally, with lighting posed to produce grandeur.

 Graphic design also played a part in Nazi Germany through the use of the swastika.
 The swastika was in existence long before Hitler came into power—serving purposes that were much more benign than the ones it [the swastika] is associated with today.
 Because of the stark, graphic lines used to create a swastika, it was a symbol that was very easy to remember.